gigili/did-you-buy-it-api/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone who participates in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [github@igorilic.net](mailto:github@igorilic.net).